Top 24 Financial Literacy Quotes for Students

 – Vince Shorb, CEO of National Financial Educators Council

 Shorb highlights an absurd imbalance: we spend years learning how to earn money but almost no time learning how to manage it.
 The result?
 High earners who still live paycheck to paycheck or carry significant debt because they never learned the basics of how to budget or invest.
-The good news is you don’t need 16 years to learn financial basics.
+The good news is you do not need 16 years to learn financial basics.
 A few months of reading, practicing, and building good habits can set you up for life.

 “The most important investment you can make is in yourself.”